VendDair/VoA-Helper/README.md

 Then select your preferred method, select the wim/esd listed there (If you put a number that is not listed, the app will crash) and select the index listed there you want

 So that's all.
-Now go make a cup of tea because this will take a few minutes.
+Now go make a cup of tea because this will take a few minutes (not more then 5).
 When you're back, Windows should already be installed :)

 *If there are any issues please mention them [here](https://t.me/a52sxq_uefi) with screenshots/pics and any other details that can help fixing the problem*